 Cooking on Direct Heat Versus Indirect Heat

 However you choose to cook your potatoes, the area of the grill you cook on is important.
 You want to know where the flame is coming from to decide if you want to cook directly on the flame or indirectly on another part of the grill will result in different textures of potatoes.

-Direct heat: Means to cook right over the flames on your grill.
+Direct heat: Means cooking right over the flames on your grill.
 This way will give you a crispier potato, but you have to turn the potatoes part way through cooking to make sure they cook evenly on both sides.

-Indirect heat: Means to cook away from the flames.
+Indirect heat: Means cooking away from the flames.
 This way will give you a more tender and moist potato, and you don’t have to turn them like with direct heat.

 And there you have it!
-A basic overview to get you started with cooking Creamer potatoes over the grill.
+A basic overview to get you started with cooking little potatoes over the grill.
 Ready to start grilling?
 Take a look at some of these delicious recipes.